700-Calorie a Day - 100calsnacks

 1. Nutrient Deficiency

 It’s tough to get all the vitamins and minerals your body needs on just 700 calories, leading to fatigue and weakened immunity.
+To support your nutritional needs during restrictive dieting, focus on high-volume low-calorie foods and learn about no-calorie foods that can help you feel fuller.

 2. Muscle Loss

 Insufficient caloric intake can cause your body to break down muscle for energy, making weight maintenance harder.
+Maintaining muscle is crucial—discover how much protein you need to build muscle and explore our high-protein snacks to protect your lean mass during weight loss.

 3. Slow Metabolism